8 Day Road Trip

 Overnight at a homestay in Kaza.

-On the fifth day, depending on the road condition, we can head to Dhankar and explore the ancient monastery and village here, before heading to Sangla.
+On the seventh day, depending on the road condition, we can head to Dhankar and explore the ancient monastery and village here, before heading to Sangla.

 We make our way south towards Kinnaur Valley.
 Along this journey, you can get to capture some scenic views that you might have missed out earlier.
-After a scenic and memorable drive on the Hindustan-Tibet highway, we will enter Sangla valley by evening.
+After a scenic and memorable drive on the Hindustan-Tibet highway, we will enter Kalpa, facing the Kinner Kailash range, adobe to Lord Shiva by evening.

 Experiece the best of McLedoganj with this short weekend trek.
 Trek & camp overnight at Triund.
 With Pink House\'s state of the art camping gear, trek to 9500 feet to reach Triund and camp overnight with millions of Himalayanstars.
 Be it Paragliding, or touring around McLeodganj, or climbing mountains, amazing packages.
 Trek & camp overnight at Triund.
 With Pink House\'s state of the art camping gear, trek to 9500 feet to reach Triund and camp overnight.